BASIC INFORMATION

 SUGGESTED APPROACH

-After praying, ask if they know others (family and friends) who would be encouraged to hear the story from them.
+Ask the "Golden Question": Inquire if they have friends, family or neighbors who would be encouraged to hear the Bible story from them.
 This is crucial as it identifies a potential person of peace and sets the stage for multiplication.
 If they say yes, text them the story along with the questions.
 Follow up in 24 hours to see if they have shared the story.
 If they have, send another.
 Once they do this two or three times, meet again to teach them about Discovery Bible Study (DBS).

 Review a Sample Script: "Hi, my name is [Your Name] and this is [Partner's Name].
 We are followers of Jesus, going around encouraging people by praying for them.
-May we pray for you, and if so, what do you need prayer for most in your life right now?"
+May we pray for you, and if so, what do you most need prayer for in your life right now?"
 Listen to their answers and gently pursue pain points.
 Before praying, say, "Before we pray, can I share an encouraging story from the Bible with you?"
 If they say yes, share a story from memory from the list below.
 Be ready with at least one story before you prayer walk.
 Then ask, "What does this story teach us about God and people?"
-Explore their answers, and be ready to ask, "Is there any part of this story you can relate to, and if so what is it?"
-Then pray for them, based on all the information they shared.
-Then ask, "Do you have family or friends who would be encouraged to hear this story from you?"
-If they respond positively, text the story and the "God and people" question to them.
+Explore their answers, and be ready to ask, "Is there any part of this story you can relate to?"
+Then pray for them, based on the information they shared.
+Then ask, "Do you have family, friends or neighbors who would be encouraged to hear this story from you?"
+If they respond positively, text the story and questions to them.

 Resources